AndrewPun/rmpextension/README.md

 ## Installation

 1. Download the extension from the [GitHub repository](https://github.com/JovelRamos/RateMySJSU).
+2. Extract the folder.
-2. Open Google Chrome and navigate to `chrome://extensions/`.
+3. Open Google Chrome and navigate to `chrome://extensions/`.
-3. Enable 'Developer Mode' at the top-right corner.
+4. Enable 'Developer Mode' at the top-right corner.
-4. Click on 'Load unpacked' and select the downloaded extension folder.
+5. Click on 'Load unpacked' and select the downloaded extension folder with the path C:\Users\(User)\Downloads\rmpextension-main\rmpextension-main.
+The css, icons, and js folders should be in the current directory.
-5. The extension should now be active on your Chrome browser.
+6. The extension should now be active on your Chrome browser.

 ## Usage